 - Pumpkin Chocolate Chip Muffins – Chocolate and pumpkin go so well together.
 Plus, there’s pumpkin seeds for extra oomph.
 So yummy with that morning coffee.

-- Pumpkin Ice Cream from David of Spice – Who says ice cream is just for summer?
+- Pumpkin Ice Cream from David of Spiced – Who says ice cream is just for summer?
 This creamy dreamy treat is delicious in a bowl or piled high on a cone.

 So, go ahead..made your own pumpkin pie spice and use on all your favourite fall eats and drinks!
 Hope you love it as much as we do!